jcheung-0/2048/README.md

 # 2048

-skills / areas learned:
-	user interfaces with Tkinter

-Tkinter pros:
-   - relatively simple / easy to learn (This project is my first introduction into gui's)

-cons:
-   - pretty outdated software
-   - looks outdated as well
+I created this project to learn about user interfaces.
+I chose to use the Tkinter library because it is relatively simple to learn.